mbbroberg/awesome-zoom-backgrounds/README.md

 ## Inspiration

 * The SIG Hot Sauce on [Mar 20, 2020](https://twitter.com/stephenaugustus/status/1241070063760924675).
-* The one and only Nathen Harvey and his [call backgrounds](https://github.com/nathenharvey/conference-call-backgrounds).
+* The one and only Nathan Harvey and his [call backgrounds](https://github.com/nathenharvey/conference-call-backgrounds).

 ## License